I am a CRNA registrant in Alberta, what does this mean for me?

 In Alberta, the College of Registered Nurses of Alberta’s bylaws stipulate that beneficiary status with the Canadian Nurses Protective Society is a requirement of practice.
 Up until the 2022-2023 practice year, CNPS fees were collected during the CRNA permit application.
 This year, CRNA registrants need to take the necessary steps to renew their PLP through the CNPS directly.

-No, CNPS Core Services (which includes professional liability protection) remain the same, regardless of which option you choose.
+No, CNPS Professional Liability Protection and Core Services remain the same, regardless of which option you choose.
 Those who choose to join the AAN can benefit from the group rate.

-Please note that CNPS Core Services does not include assistance with regulatory complaints.
+Please note that CNPS Professional Liability Protection and Core Services does not include assistance with regulatory complaints.
 The Supplementary Protection program is an additional, optional service offered by the CNPS.
 This program expands the CNPS scope of protection to assistance with regulatory complaints.
 If you are interested in learning more about this program or submitting a new application, click here.

 The Canadian Nurses Protective Society (CNPS) has been the professional liability protection provider of choice for CRNA registrants (as well as registered nurses and nurse practitioners in most Canadian provinces and territories) since 1988.
 The CNPS is a not-for-profit society providing legal advice, risk management services, legal assistance and professional liability protection related to nursing practice to over 140,000 Canadian nurses across all Canadian provinces and territories.